jakovid/Portfolio-01-Rock-Paper-Scissors/README.md

 This is a browser game based on Rock, Paper, Scissors.

-This project consists of html, css, and JS.
+This project consists of HTML, CSS, and vanilla JS.

 Minimal HTML was implemented in order to focus on DOM manipulation with JS.